Near San Jose in Santa Clara County, California — The American West (Pacific Coastal)

 Location.
 37° 10.442′ N, 121° 49.524′ W. Marker is near San Jose, California, in Santa Clara County.
 Marker is at the intersection of Almaden Road and Bertram Way, on the right when traveling west on Almaden Road.
+Marker is located at the entrance to the Hacienda Trailhead in Almaden Quicksilver Park.
 Touch for map.
-Marker is located at the entrance to the Hacienda Trailhead in Almaden Quicksilver Park.
 Marker is in this post office area: San Jose CA 95120, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Bell Tower (within shouting distance of this marker); Site of First Mining in California (about 300 feet away, measured in a direct line); Patrick Tillman (about 300 feet away); Hard Rock Miners (about 300 feet away); Hacienda Mining Display (about 300 feet away); Cornish Pump (about 300 feet away); Hoeing Table and Cleaning Tank (about 300 feet away); Site of First Mining Operation in California (about 300 feet away).
 Touch for a list and map of all markers in San Jose.